 Review of Communication Research (RCR) and its publisher, the International Society for Interdisciplinary Communication Studies, are committed to open-access science.
-We believe that scholars and students from low-income countries or small academic institutions as well as citizens not adscripted to a research institution should have access to scientific knowledge.
-In this sense, it is of special interest that literature reviews are open access since those articles review the state of knowledge about a topic at a specific moment in time.
+We believe that scholars and students from low-income countries, small academic institutions, and citizens not adscripted to a research institution should have access to scientific knowledge.
+It is of particular interest that literature reviews be open to read as these articles offer an overview of the state of knowledge about a topic at a specific moment in time.

-4a.- Articles with corresponding authors from the following countries get a 50% discount:
+- Articles with corresponding authors or first authors from the following countries get a 50% discount:

 Algeria, Antigua and Barbuda, Armenia, Bolivia (Plurinational State of), Botswana, Cook Islands, Dominica, Egypt, El Salvador, Fiji, Gabon, Georgia, Grenada, Guatemala, Guyana, Honduras, Jamaica, Jordan, Libya, Maldives, Mauritius, Mongolia, Morocco, Namibia, Nauru, Nigeria, Niue, Pakistan, Palau, Paraguay, Saint Helena, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Seychelles, Sri Lanka, Suriname, Turkey, Ukraine, Uzbekistan, Viet Nam, West Bank and Gaza Strip.

-4b.- Articles with corresponding authors from the following countries get a 100% discount:
+- Articles with corresponding authors or first authors from the following countries get fee waiver: